codewars/docs/content/authoring/kata/adding-images.md

 Codewars allows a safe subset of HTML in Markdown including `<svg>`, so it's possible to use SVG images directly within a kata description.

 The image markup can be pasted directly into the kata editor without additional processing or encoding, and usually it's more readable than encoded image data.
 But still, even simple-looking SVGs often require a significant amount of code anyway, inflating the kata description.
-However, they can be minified or optmized with some additional tools  (for example [SVGOMG][svgomg]), or by removing unnecessary parts of markup and metadata.Additionally, results of mixing HTML with Markdown are ill-defined and subject to change.
+However, they can be minified or optmized with some additional tools  (for example [SVGOMG][svgomg]), or by removing unnecessary parts of markup and Metadata.
+Additionally, results of mixing HTML with Markdown are ill-defined and subject to change.

 [svgomg]: https://jakearchibald.github.io/svgomg/